-Lake Havasu is impounded by Parker Dam, constructed by U.S. Bureau of Reclamation (Reclamation) and closed in 1938.
-The reservoir has a 7.98 x 108 cubic meter (m3) storage capacity regulated by releases at the upstream terminus (Davis Dam), downstream terminus (Parker Dam), and less significantly through releases into the Bill Williams River from Alamo Dam.
-For this work, Reach 3 has been separated into four distinct zones based largely on habitat types (Figure 1).
-Moving downstream from Davis Dam the first zone, 3-1, encompasses clear moving waters of the riverine section from the dam downstream to reservoir kilometer (RKM) 70.6 (reservoir mile, [RM] 43.9).
+Lake Havasu is impounded by Parker Dam, which was closed in 1938.
+The reservoir has a 7.98 x $10^8$ cubic meter storage capacity regulated by releases at the upstream terminus (Davis Dam), downstream terminus (Parker Dam), and less significantly through releases into the Bill Williams River from Alamo Dam.
+For this work, Reach 3 has been separated into four distinct zones based largely on habitat types (see figure 1).
+Moving downstream from Davis Dam, the first zone, 3-1, encompasses clear moving waters of the riverine section from the dam downstream to Reservoir Kilometer (RKM) 70.6 (Reservoir Mile, [RM] 43.9).
 The shoreline is low lying and relatively well developed.

-Zone 3-2 is characterized by slower waters, canyon-like shoreline, and contains the highest concentration of backwater habitat in Reach 3.
-It encompasses Moabi Regional Park, Topock Marsh and the Lake Havasu delta region from RKM 70.6 (RM 43.9) downstream to RKM 39.7 (RM 24.7).
+Zone 3-2 is characterized by slower waters and canyon-like shoreline, and it contains the highest concentration of backwater habitat in Reach 3.
+Zone 3-2 encompasses Moabi Regional Park, Topock Marsh, and the Lake Havasu delta region from RKM 70.6 (RM 43.9) downstream to RKM 39.7 (RM 24.7).
 Zone 3-3 has gently sloping surrounding shoreline and is the open water portion of the reservoir from the bottom of the delta, RKM 39.7 (RM 24.7), to directly upstream of Copper Canyon where the reservoir once again narrows at RKM 23.3 (RM 14.5).
-The fourth zone, 3-4, extends from Copper Canyon downstream to Parker Dam and includes the Bill Williams River National Wildlife Refuge (BWRNWR).
+The fourth zone, 3-4, extends from Copper Canyon downstream to Parker Dam and includes the Bill Williams River National Wildlife Refuge.